hemangsk/safarnama/README.md

           layout: page
           title: String Title of the webpage
           permalink: / String / Permalink for the webpage
-          tagline: String Optional DevJournal Feature : Tagline for the page
+          tagline: String Optional Feature : Tagline for the page
           ---
 ```
 ```